-In actual these flowering plants are native to Mo’orea, French Polynesia and usually prefer temperate region, but now they have acclimatized themselves to regions of tropical and sub-tropical rainforests.
+In actuality, these flowering plants are native to Mo’orea, French Polynesia, and usually prefer temperate regions, but now they have acclimatized themselves to regions of tropical and sub-tropical rainforests.

-Epipremnum aureum species is now can be found worldwide including Southeast Asia, Pakistan, India, Nepal, Bangladesh, Australia, West Indies and Hawaii.
+The Epipremnum aureum species can now be found worldwide including Southeast Asia, Pakistan, India, Nepal, Bangladesh, Australia, West Indies, and Hawaii.

-These plants have a range of nicknames through the worldwide which includes hunter’s robe, golden pothos, money plant, ivy arum, Solomon Islands ivy, silver vine, and taro vine.
+These plants have a range of nicknames through the world, which includes hunter’s robe, golden pothos, money plant, ivy arum, Solomon Islands ivy, silver vine, and taro vine.

 How does the Pothos look like?